 Methods: Three work packages include a scoping review, case studies and an integration and implementation phase.
 We propose focused ethnographic case studies in 8 English practices that were part of a variety of access intervention studies that completed at least 18 months before March 2020.
-As a comparator our Danish collaborators will use the same methods for a case study of the NF33 practice in Copenhagen which has several years' experience of successfully implementing a same day appointments model which has reduced demand while increasing responsiveness.
-Drawing on key contemporary theories about implementation, adaptation and abandonment our focused ethnographies (8 English sites, 1 Danish) will include observations in practices, interviews with a purposive sample patients (up to 15 in each practice) and with staff of all types (6- 8 in each practice).
+As a comparator our Danish collaborators will conduct a case study of the NF33 practice in Copenhagen which has several years' experience of successfully implementing a same day appointments model which has reduced demand while increasing responsiveness.
+(This case study will include interviews with key staff from neighbouring practices that also operate the same day appointments model.)
+Drawing on key contemporary theories about implementation, adaptation and abandonment our focused ethnographies (8 English sites, 1 Danish) will include observations in practices, interviews with a purposive sample patients (up to 15 in each practice) and with staff of all types (6- 8 in each English practice and 10-15 in the Danish site).
 Analysis will use thematic approaches and cross case comparisons with a particular focus on what supports long lasting improvements that work for everyone.